abhisheks008/DL-Simplified/Crack Detection using DL/Model/README.md

 ## DATASET

-The link for the dataset used in this project: https://www.kaggle.com/competitions/crack-identification-ce784a-2020-iitk/data
+The link for the dataset used in this project: https://www.kaggle.com/competitions/crack-identification-ce784a-2020-iitk/data<br>
+Alternate dataset you can use: https://www.kaggle.com/datasets/arunrk7/surface-crack-detection

 ## DESCRIPTION